conan-io/docs/reference/conanfile/attributes.rst

 This **will not introduce a new dependency**, it will just change Zlib v2 to v3 if A actually requires it.
 Otherwise Zlib will not be a dependency of your package.

-.. _version_ranges:
+.. _version_ranges_reference:

 version ranges
 ++++++++++++++

-From conan 0.16, version ranges expressions are supported, both in ``conanfile.txt`` and in ``conanfile.py`` requirements.
 The syntax is using brackets:

 ..  code-block:: python